amandeepmittal/amanhimself.dev/content/posts/show-hide-password-in-react-native-using-custom-hook.md

 />
 ```

-Inside the `View` component that wraps `TextInput`, add a button using the `Pressable` component.
+Inside the `View` component that wraps the `TextInput`, add a button using the `Pressable` component.
 This button will allow the user to toggle between the hidden and shown state of the password field.

 This button wraps the icon component.